 I find that it is very helpful to have a copy of the text to work on with a larger print font than most printed Bibles.
 If you have access to an on-line Bible, or Bible software, you can print out the passage you have chosen.

 It is also very helpful to use the word processor to lay out the text in a fairly logical manner, giving more space in the margins and between the sentences.
 Double-spacing can also be beneficial.
 You can lay out the text according to the sentence structure, so a new line is started for each sentence, when someone is speaking, or where there are quotations from the Old Testament.
 Lists can be set out in a column, reasons or results can be indented, and contrasts can be shown clearly in the layout.
+This process is described in much more detail on the text layout page.

 Here is a short example: (Romans 1:16-17)